 And so it is.
 While part of fairy magic is made possible by faith and trust in the unseen, I can't help but think I'm getting a glimpse of it each spring as I watch the tiny seeds I plant in my garden grow from what feels like minuscule grains of sand into the flowers and vegetables that fill our hearts and bellies.

-This week's craft project makes that process a little easier to observe up close.
+This week's 'Sponge Sprout Houses' craft project makes that process a little easier to observe up close.

 Growing sprouts inside is a quick, easy way to get fresh micro-greens with almost no space.
 And, by using quick sprouting seeds like radish, arugula, and kale, you'll get very quick germination.
 Even if you think you have a black thumb, give it a try.
 The seeds want to grow, I promise!

-While you can absolutely sprout seeds on flat sponges, designing and building a little house for them is a fun way to get the kiddos involved and excited, too.
+While you can absolutely sprout seeds on flat sponges, designing and building little sponge sprout houses for them is a fun way to get the kiddos involved and excited, too.
 The more flat spaces you can add to your house, the better, but I was surprised that we had seeds growing in the dark interior of our house, as well as on the outside where I expected them.
 Again, it's a bit magic how the seeds really just know how to grow.

 Have fun watching them, as you try this out!